-If you wish to reduce your selected level of normal payment, then any employer matching payments that you qualify for may reduce in line, or cease at that time.
+If you wish to reduce your normal monthly contribution, then any employer matching contributions that you qualify for may reduce or cease.

 How is my money invested?

 The contributions made into your personal account are invested each month according to your investment choices.
 The value of your personal account is linked to the investment performance of the funds in which it is invested.
 If this has been favourable, the value of your personal account will increase.
 However, the value of funds can go down as well as up, so increases in value cannot be guaranteed.